9 Min. Read

 Two words: social media.
 According to Statista, over 2.62 billion people use social networking platforms worldwide.
 If you take our current population into consideration – 7.6 billion people – there’s a pretty decent chance your audience is on a social networking platform (or two…).

 Don’t expect to open an Instagram account and gain a GaryVee-like following with DIY graphics put together using Google Draw, though.
 With 2.62 billion potential customers perusing social networking sites this year, your social media graphic design must stand out from the rest.

-Let’s take a look at the top 9 social media graphic design tips gathered from professional graphic designers at Design Pickle to find out what it takes to a create social media graphics that your audience is sure to click.
+The good news is that you can create designs and unique illustrations to establish your online identity and a solid social media marketing strategy based on your business model by following the best practices and tips we discuss below.
+Let’s take a look at the top 9 social media graphic design tips gathered from professional designers at Design Pickle to find out what it takes to a create social media graphics that your audience is sure to click.

 To determine the goal of your social media graphic design, ask yourself the following questions:

-- Who is my target audience for this design?
+- Who is my target audience?
 That is, who is my ideal customer?

-- Which social networking sites do my ideal customers use regularly?
+- Which social media platforms do my ideal customers use regularly?

-- What device is my target audience using to consume content on social media?
+- What device is my target audience using to consume social media content?

 - What is the message I am trying to spread with this social media graphic?